Skip to content

 The data privacy policy should inform the user of where their data is stored, how their data is protected in storage, and how it is protected in transit between the user’s device and the host storage.
 The NordDEC looks for specific and secure storage techniques, such as encryption or firewalls.
 The transparency of the privacy policy should extend to inform the user that any links to third party websites or DHTs are not covered by the developer’s privacy policy, and users should make themselves aware of such third party policies.

-For DHTs that collect and process personal and/or sensitive data, they will undergo the questions focused on the General Data Protection Regulation (GDPR), which in May 2018 came into force to replace the Data Protection Act 1998.
+For DHTs that collect and process personal and/or sensitive data, they will undergo the questions focused on Regulation (EU) 2016/679 (General Data Protection Regulation).
+Replacing the data Protection Directive that existed before,

 In the NordDEC there are further checks carried out within the data area that does not necessarily need publicly available information.